loerllemit/portfolio/README.md

 > **Project 3 Stock Screener:**

 This project is written in jupyter notebook file.
-The code will screen all the stocks in the SP 500 index according to the criteria introduced by Mark Minervini in his book 'Think & Trade Like a Champion'.
+The code will screen all the stocks in the SP 500 index according to its relative strength with respect to the index.
+The stocks are further screened based on criteria introduced by Mark Minervini in his book 'Think & Trade Like a Champion'.
 See this [link](https://in.tradingview.com/script/88aL78Qh-TwP-Mark-Minervini-Trend-Template-Criteria/) for details.
 This will output a list of stocks which you can use as watchlist to trade.

 Backend: Jupyter \
 Source Code: https://github.com/loerllemit/US_trading